Dry flaking irritated wrinkled skin

 A cream cleanser does not have to be thick and gluggy.
 There are so many types – most of them are aimed at all skin types, not just dry skin.

 Exfoliate.
 Your age will predetermine how many times per week is suitable.
-From the age of 35 and up, you should exfoliate 3 x weekly.
-Until then from 16 onwards 2 x weekly.
+From the age of 16 years, you should exfoliate 1 to 2 x weekly.
+But from 35 and up, you should exfoliate 3 x weekly.

-Exfoliating daily, even if your scrub or peel is meant to be used daily, will in winter just cause your skin to become dryer, as it cannot produce enough oil to counteract the fact that to a certain degree the exfoliants will dry out the skin.s
+Exfoliating daily, even if your scrub or peel is meant to be used daily, will just cause your skin to become dryer unless you use a heavy thick moisturising cream and an oil afterwards.

 Hydrate that skin!

 Oily younger skin

 If you feel that your skin is too oily so you do not want to use a moisturiser read here!